GET READY FOR YOUR VISIT

 You need to know when your child is lagging behind others of the same age, but you need to know it’s not all that matters.

-There is plenty we parents can’t control, but here are some things we can do to help our kids and the whole family.
+There is plenty we parents can’t control, but here are some things we can do to help our children and the whole family.

 EATING